mbo0000/dbt_dev/README.md

     - Create a CI job that will be trigger on pull request

 ## Usage
 dbt Cloud will run daily on the scheduled time config in step 4.

-To run project locally, run:
+To execute a model locally, run:
 ```
 dbt run -s model_name --target transforming
 ```